 For simplicity, we will only talk about the most common policies, and contact information.
 Other policies like terms and conditions, or copyright and trademark information are legal topics that must be considered individually.

 In the following, we discuss software-independent topics.
-However, we recommend to create a GnuPG key used to provide an end-to-end encrypted communication channel for visitors of your website.
-We provide a quickstart guide for people who don’t know how to create GPG keys.
-Furthermore, you can use this GPG key to sign your security.txt file as shown below.
+However, we recommend to create an OpenPGP key used to provide an end-to-end encrypted communication channel for visitors of your website.
+We provide a quickstart guide for people who don't know how to create OpenPGP keys.
+Furthermore, you can use this OpenPGP key to sign your security.txt file as shown below.

 Write your policies